 Relapse-prevention programs have traditionally involved long-term residential placement of nine months or more, often using the therapeutic community format.
 More recently, pharmacotherapeutic agents, such as naltrexone, have been added to reduce relapse risk.
 A drawback with opioid antagonist therapy is the high dropout rate during detoxification, which results in highly selective patient samples in most of the naltrexone maintenance studies.
-Naltrexone maintenance or relapse-prevention treatment should be reserved only for those patients who are highly motivated for long-term total abstinence and who are otherwise psychosocially stable
+Naltrexone maintenance or relapse-prevention treatment should be reserved only for those patients who are able to give informed consent, are fully withdrawn from opioids, and have no specific contraindications for this treatment [107].

-[104].
 Relapse prevention with naltrexone may also be suitable for pregnant women who are unable to stabilize on methadone or buprenorphine.
-Patients should be warned that reduced tolerance following naltrexone treatment may increase the risk of overdose [13].
+Patients should be warned that reduced tolerance following naltrexone treatment may increase the risk of overdose [77].

-The primary problem with naltrexone treatment is low compliance, with retention in treatment ranging from 6% to 45% [34; 104].
-Strategies to improve treatment compliance include combining naltrexone maintenance with contingency management, involving the provision of vouchers redeemable for goods and services contingent on naltrexone intake and drug-free urines [82].
+The primary problem with naltrexone treatment is low compliance, with retention in treatment ranging from 6% to 45% [30; 107].
+Strategies to improve treatment compliance include combining naltrexone maintenance with contingency management, involving the provision of vouchers redeemable for goods and services contingent on naltrexone intake and drug-free urines [86].
 The authors of one investigation evaluated prescribing patterns for opioid use disorder medications among a commercially insured population in the United States from 2010 to 2014.

 The evaluation revealed consistently low treatment completion rates for two forms (e.g., injectable, oral) of naltrexone.
 At 30 days post-initiation, 52% of individuals treated with injectable naltrexone had discontinued treatment, and 70% of individuals treated with oral naltrexone had discontinued treatment.
-The proportion of patients treated with either form of naltrexone grew over time, but the discontinuation rates were significantly higher compared with individuals treated with sublingual or oralmucosal buprenorphine/naloxone [151].
+The proportion of patients treated with either form of naltrexone grew over time, but the discontinuation rates were significantly higher compared with individuals treated with sublingual or oralmucosal buprenorphine/naloxone [164].
 Although the focus of this investigation was not on the reasons for treatment discontinuation, it did highlight the poor treatment compliance with naltrexone.
-The extended-release injectable naltrexone formulation may help overcome the compliance issues associated with the oral formulation [104].
+The extended-release injectable naltrexone formulation may help overcome the compliance issues associated with the oral formulation [107].

-Naltrexone is contraindicated in patients with hypersensitivity reactions to the agent, in patients with current physical and physiologic dependence on opioids, and in patients in acute opioid withdrawal [104].
-At present, reviewers conclude "there is no sufficient evidence of efficacy of naltrexone to justify its use in the maintenance treatment of opioid dependence" [152].
+Naltrexone is contraindicated in patients with hypersensitivity reactions to the agent, in patients with current physical and physiologic dependence on opioids, and in patients in acute opioid withdrawal [107].
+At present, reviewers conclude "there is no sufficient evidence of efficacy of naltrexone to justify its use in the maintenance treatment of opioid dependence" [165].